markmavromatis/cars_db_restapi/README.md

 - (GET) http://{{host}} - This endpoint takes no arguments and returns a message if the server is up.
 - (POST) http://{{host}}/api/v0/files/:VendorID - This endpoint will upload a CSV file (specified in a form data "uploadFile" field) to the server and parse / register its vehicle records.
 It will return the status of the upload and whether all records were processed.
-- (GET) {{host}}/api/v0/files/:VendorID - This endpoint returns a list of files (including attributes like creation time, status, and server path) that have been uploaded by a dealer.
+- (GET) http://{{host}}/api/v0/files/:VendorID - This endpoint returns a list of files (including attributes like creation time, status, and server path) that have been uploaded by a dealer.
-- (GET) {{host}}/api/v0/fileErrors/:FileID - This endpoint returns a list of parse errors (if applicable) for a specific file.
+- (GET) http://{{host}}/api/v0/fileErrors/:FileID - This endpoint returns a list of parse errors (if applicable) for a specific file.
+- (GET) http://{{host}}/api/v0/vehicles/:VendorID - This endpoint returns all vehicles associated with a VendorID.

+## Tests

+This project includes Mocha/Chai tests for the CSV (row) parser and the File parser.

 ## License